MLpGHub/MLpDogeBallGame/README.md

 This game is optimized for PC-Versions.

-Pre-compile Versions for Windows, Linux and Android can be fund here:
+Pre-compile Versions for Windows, Linux and Android can be fund here: <a href="https://ln2.sync.com/dl/61eddbb40/bujhhqk8-wjs73t4j-u52gnmiy-5zaums6y">Exports</a>

 Have fun playing!